Difference Between Domestic and International Marketing

 1. The main difference between domestic and international marketing is in terms of the territorial scope each entails.
 While domestic marketing refers to marketing endeavors within the boundaries of the nation-state, international marketing refers to marketing outside the geographic boundaries of the nation-state.
 Thus, the scope of the latter is wider than the former.

 2. The second notable difference between these two forms of marketing can be noted in terms of the degree of risk involved in each.
-Domestic marketing involves a relatively lower degree of risk factors, while international marketing evokes a higher degree of risk.
+Domestic marketing involves relatively lower risk factors, while international marketing evokes a higher risk.

-3. The third significant difference between these two marketing types is that the former involves a lesser degree of capital investment as compared to the latter.
+3. The third significant difference between these two marketing types is that the former involves less capital investment.
 As the scope of international marketing is wider, it requires higher capital investments.

 4. The next differentiating factor can be noted in terms of the fluctuating financial conditions of each concerning their markets of operation.
 Although market fluctuations can be prominent in the domestic sphere, they are less pronounced than international market fluctuations.
-International marketing has to take the variable and volatile international financial climate into account.
+International marketing must consider the variable and volatile international financial climate.

 5. The control exercised over domestic marketing is much lesser and more uniform than international marketing.
-As international marketing has to operate within variable political, regional and cultural contexts, the control and regulation norms are much more rigid and varied.
+International marketing must operate within variable political, regional, and cultural contexts, so the control and regulation norms are much more rigid and varied.

-6. Domestic marketing caters to a much more homogeneous and uniform market than international marketing.
-The segments may be internally varied in a domestic market, however, they are much more diversified and fragmented in nature in the international domain.
+6. Domestic marketing caters to a more homogeneous and uniform market than international marketing.
+The segments may be internally varied in a domestic market.
+However, they are much more diversified and fragmented in the international domain.

-7. Research is essential for both forms of marketing, however, it is of lesser importance in the former than the latter.
+7. Research is essential for both forms of marketing.
+However, it is less important in the former than in the latter.
 This is because firms have an existing knowledge of the domestic market.
-However, in-depth research has to be conducted and adept market knowledge acquired in the international marketing domain, due to a lack of familiarity with the international market segments spanning across diverse global regions.
+However, in-depth research has to be conducted, and adept market knowledge must be acquired in the international marketing domain due to a lack of familiarity with the international market segments spanning diverse global regions.

 8. The opportunities for growth and expansion are amplified in the international marketing domain as the scope is much wider.
-There are limited opportunities for growth in the sphere of domestic marketing due to the limited size of the domestic market.
+There are limited opportunities for growth in domestic marketing due to the limited size of the domestic market.

-9. International marketing has to be cognizant of the differentiated customer preferences and demands spanning across the global trail.
+9. International marketing must recognize differentiated customer preferences and demands across the global trail.
 On the other hand, domestic marketing caters to more or less similar demands with minimally differentiated products.

 References